hihipy/hihipy.github.io/README.md

 Under 640px, this stacks header above badge and lets the card shrink below its natural content width.
 The `nowrap` on the badge is preserved (date ranges still don't break ugly).

 The selectors target Blowfish's Tailwind utility classes (`.shadow-2xl.flex-1.ms-6` matches the timelineItem's outer card div).
-If upstream Blowfish ever changes those class names, this rule needs re-targeting — check `themes/blowfish/layouts/shortcodes/timelineItem.html` for the current selector.
+If upstream Blowfish ever changes those class names, this rule needs re-targeting; check `themes/blowfish/layouts/shortcodes/timelineItem.html` for the current selector.

 **Coverage:** Selector-based, not page-based.
 Applies anywhere `{{< timelineItem >}}` is used.
 On `sala`, that's Experience, Education, and Certifications sections, plus any future timeline entry.
 No per-page work when adding entries.

 ### BUG-013: Five of six room symbols are not in MonoLisa's character map [RESOLVED]

 **Resolution (April 2026):** Room symbols removed entirely.
 After two iterations (original mixed Unicode glyphs `◰ § ⛁ ✦ ⛭ ❀`, then Greek capitals `Π Σ Δ Ψ Ω Φ`), the conclusion was that the per-room symbol prefix was redundant decoration in front of already-distinctive terminal-prompt paths (`~/sala`, `~/cocina`, etc.).
 The Greek-letter intermediate iteration *did* eliminate the font-fallback issue (Greek capitals are fully present in MonoLisa), so it would have resolved this bug if kept.
 Removing the symbols entirely also resolves the bug while simplifying the visual identity.
 The homepage `⛫` (castle) is preserved as the single brand anchor and is the only symbol on the site that renders via system font fallback; that one instance is acceptable because the castle is the brand and is contained to a single location.
-Bug retained in this catalog as historical context — anyone tempted to re-introduce per-room symbols should know the constraints (must render in MonoLisa to avoid fallback inconsistency) and the reasoning for removal (symbolic redundancy with the path).
+Bug retained in this catalog as historical context; anyone tempted to re-introduce per-room symbols should know the constraints (must render in MonoLisa to avoid fallback inconsistency) and the reasoning for removal (symbolic redundancy with the path).

 **Symptom:** The room symbols `⛫` (homepage), `⛁` (cocina), `✦` (estudio), `⛭` (garaje), and `❀` (jardín) render via system font fallback rather than from MonoLisa.
 Visual rendering of these glyphs varies by OS and browser depending on which fallback font supplies them.
 Only `◰` (puerta) and `§` (sala) are confirmed present in MonoLisa.